Leaky Bucket Algorithm in Computer Networks

 Consider a bucket with a hole at the bottom.
-Whatever be the rate at which water enters into the bucket, it leaks out of the bucket at a constant rate through the hole.
+Whatever the rate at which water enters the bucket, it leaks out of the bucket at a constant rate through the hole.
 The rate of flow is zero if there is no water in the bucket and if the bucket is full then the excess water spills over and it is lost.

 Basic Features of Leaky Bucket Algorithm: